ibm-cloud-docs/dns-svcs/faq.md

 To maintain a level of performance while resolving DNS queries, DNS Services resolvers cache data related to permitted networks for a period of time.
 Changes made to a permitted network might not have propagated until the previously cached data expires.
 See [Known limitations](/docs/dns-svcs?topic=dns-svcs-known-limitations) for more details.

+## Why am I still being charged for a disabled custom resolver or location?
+{: #disabled-custom-resolver-charge}
+{: faq}

+When you disable a custom resolver or a custom resolver location, the underlying appliance is still provisioned and subject to billing.
+To prevent unwanted charges, delete the custom resolver and custom resolver locations.

 ## What do the different zone states mean?
 {: #zone-states-definitions}